Is it time to review your network security strategy?

 Control of All Hardware and Software Connected to Your Network

-Cloud Based Storage: Not all clouds have the same level of database security protection.
+Cloud Based Storage: Not all clouds applications have the same level of database security protection.
 Make it your business to understand the level of security maintained by the cloud service.

 Connection Approval: You need to ensure control of settings and configuration on all hardware and software connected to your network.
 This is necessary to provide adequate security.